 As with any auction a bid is legally binding at the time that the bid is submitted.
-You will always be given the change to check and confirm your bid before it is submitted.
+You will always be given the chance to check and confirm your bid before it is submitted.
 For any queries please contact Maak.

 T: +44 (0)1628 290 050

 A Buyer’s Premium of 20% plus VAT is payable on the hammer price

 On certain Lots marked ‘AR’ in the Catalogue that are sold for a Hammer Price of €1,000 or greater (converted into GBP using the European Central Bank Reference rate prevailing on the Auction End date) an additional premium will be payable by the Buyer to cover the payment of royalties under the Artist Resale Right Regulations 2006.
 The additional premium will be a percentage of the amount of the hammer price calculated in accordance with the table below, and shall not exceed the equivalent of €12,500.